July 2019 was the hottest month ever recorded, US agency confirms | The China Post

-Humanity faced our hottest month in at least 140 years in July, the US National Oceanic and Atmospheric Administration (NOAA) said on Thursday.
-The finding confirms similar analysis provided by their EU counterparts.
+Humanity faced its hottest month in at least 140 years in July, the US National Oceanic and Atmospheric Administration (NOAA) said on Thursday.
+The finding confirms similar analysis provided by its EU counterparts.

-“Much of the planet sweltered in unprecedented heat,” NOAA said on their website.
+“Much of the planet sweltered in unprecedented heat,” NOAA said on its website.
 “The record warmth also shrank Arctic and Antarctic sea ice to historic lows.”

 Turning up the heat